Can you drastically improve your social media success with one tip? Yes, you can. The one thing that's really holding you back from success is you.

-Comparison could be making you feel jealous, unhappy, and possibly crushing your creativity.
+Comparison could make you feel jealous and unhappy, and possibly crush your creativity.
 Stop it!

-My suggestion is to stop comparing yourself to someone else’s glossy vacation or whatever thing it is that’s inspiring jealousy in you.
-Sometimes you need to check yourself and realize that focusing on you and what you’re creating is the thing.
+My suggestion is to stop comparing yourself to someone else's glossy vacation, or whatever thing it is that's inspiring jealousy in you.
+Sometimes, you need to check yourself and realize that focusing on yourself and what you're creating is the thing.

 Someone else may have more followers and friends.
 Or make more money.
-Have better cars.
-All those things.
-Someone else will also have less followers and friends and someone else may have the same as you.
-It doesn’t matter.
+Have better cars—all those things.
+Someone else will also have fewer followers and friends, and someone else may have the same as you.
+It doesn't matter.

 “Facebook can be a fun and healthy activity if users take advantage of the site to stay connected with family and old friends and to share interesting and important aspects of their lives,” Margaret Duffy said.
 “However, if Facebook is used to see how well an acquaintance is doing financially or how happy an old friend is in his relationship—things that cause envy among users—use of the site can lead to feelings of depression.” from the study.